Kozelsk

-Kozelsk (Козе́льск) is a town and the administrative center of Kozelsky District in Kaluga Oblast, Russia, located on the Zhizdra River (Oka's tributary), 72 km southwest of Kaluga, the administrative center of the oblast.
+Kozelsk (Козе́льск) is a town and the administrative center of Kozelsky District in Kaluga Oblast, Russia, located on the Zhizdra River (a tributary of the Oka), 72 km southwest of Kaluga, the administrative center of the oblast.
 Population:

 History

 It was first mentioned in an 1146 chronicle as a part of Principality of Chernigov.
 Kozelsk became famous in the spring of 1238, when its twelve-year-old prince Vasily, son of Titus, had to defend the town against the army of Batu Khan.
 The latter dubbed it an "evil town" because its citizens had been fighting the attackers for seven weeks in a row, killing around four thousand enemy soldiers during the siege.
 The citizens of Kozelsk were greatly outnumbered and almost all of them died in battle.

 In 1446, Kozelsk was temporarily under the rule of the Grand Duchy of Lithuania.
 In 1494, the town was finally annexed by the Grand Duchy of Moscow.
 In 1607, one of Ivan Bolotnikov's units was located in Kozelsk and showed resistance to the Tsar's army.

 The much-venerated monastery, Optina Pustyn, is close by.
 In the 19th century, this hermitage gained wide renown for its "startsy".